Tax Refund Fraud and Identity Theft Attorney

 This form of identity theft can happen when your information is stolen from hospitals, nursing homes, or other vulnerable databases.
 The rise of electronic tax filings and automated IRS systems makes it easier for criminals to exploit personal data and steal refunds.

-If your personal information is stolen, you may face significant delays in receiving your legitimate refund or could even be held liable for taxes you didn’t owe.
+If your personal information is stolen, you may face delays in receiving your legitimate refund or could even be held liable for taxes you didn’t owe.

 Criminals use a variety of tactics to steal personal information and file fraudulent tax returns in someone else’s name, often claiming the tax refund meant for the victim.
-These fraudsters are becoming increasingly sophisticated in their methods, targeting individuals through various channels to gain access to sensitive data.
+These fraudsters are sophisticated in their methods, targeting individuals through various channels to gain access to sensitive data.
 Understanding how these crimes occur is the first step in protecting yourself.

 Common tactics used in tax refund scams include: